Ranking checks mean checking the placement of your own page for certain keywords on Google or other search engines.

 What does this mean for you as an SEO manager?
 If you are looking after a customer for whom only two keywords are relevant, and you are also sure that your SEO measures will be successful, a manual check is sufficient.
 Often it is even enough to see that the respective page is taken seriously by Google at all.

-But as soon as the SEO competition for a search term increases, you not only want a snapshot, but will also see the course of your placements depending on it.
+But as soon as the SEO competition for a search term increases, you not only want a snapshot, but will also see the course of your rankings depending on it.
 A ranking tool is essential for this.
 In addition to the high level of convenience, it offers you a basis for drawing conclusions as to whether there is a need for action on your part and your website should be optimized, or whether there are even fluctuations across all keywords, which in turn are quite normal for Google.